SciProgCentre/kmath/kmath-noa/README.md

 installation.
 If you are on Windows, we recommend setting up everything on [WSL](https://docs.nvidia.com/cuda/wsl-user-guide/index.html).

-To install the library, simply publish it locally:
+To install the library, simply publish the modules `kmath-tensors` and `kmath-noa` locally:
 ```
-./gradlew -q :kmath-noa:publishToMavenLocal
+./gradlew -q :kmath-tensors:publishToMavenLocal :kmath-noa:publishToMavenLocal
 ```